Blog/9 min read/Updated 2026-05-14

 Can FlowCore help with SS304 vs SS316 pump in Karnataka?

 Yes.
-FlowCore supports SS304 vs SS316 pump requirements across Bangalore and Karnataka with technical selection, Berlington pump supply, service guidance, and application-specific troubleshooting.
+FlowCore supports SS304 vs SS316 pump across Bangalore and Karnataka — technical selection, Berlington pump supply, commissioning guidance, and application-specific troubleshooting.

-SS304 vs SS316 Pump Selection matters because stainless material choice for RO, coastal, chemical, and treated water duty.
-In practical terms, the correct decision depends on flow rate, total dynamic head, fluid condition, control method, and service access at the site.
+SS304 vs SS316 Pump Selection — stainless material choice for RO, coastal, chemical, and treated water duty.
+In practice, the correct answer depends on confirmed flow rate, total dynamic head, fluid condition, control method, and what service access looks like after the pump is installed.

 Technical selection factors

-When reviewing industrial pumps, our pump specialists reviews the hydraulic requirement first, then maps that requirement to a pump family, material set, control arrangement, and service plan.
+When reviewing industrial pumps, our pump specialists reviews the hydraulic requirement first — flow, head, and suction margin — then maps that to a pump family, material grade, control arrangement, and service plan for the Karnataka site.

-the FlowCore team reviews pump requirements across these locations — the selection inputs are the same but the service and logistics planning differs by site.
+the FlowCore team reviews pump requirements across these locations.
+The selection inputs are the same engineering variables — flow, head, fluid, duty hours — but service, logistics, and material decisions differ by site.

 Signs the current selection is wrong